Florida man charged after 4 found dead at Canada-US border

 RCMP Assistant Commissioner Jane MacLatchy told a news conference in Winnipeg Thursday that once Mounties were notified the family may still be in Manitoba officers immediately began to search the area.

-After a difficult search in nearly impassible terrain, she said officers found three bodies together - a man, a woman and a baby - just 10 meters from the border near Emerson, Man.
+After a difficult search in nearly impassible terrain, she said officers found three bodies together - a man, a woman and a baby - just 10 meters (33 feet) from the border near Emerson, Manitoba.
 The search continued and a teen boy was found a short distance away.
 It is believed they died from exposure.

 'It is an absolute and heartbreaking tragedy,' MacLatchy said.